 In January 2003, the FASB issued FASB Interpretation No. 46, Consolidation of Variable Interest Entities ("FIN 46").
-FIN 46 requires that if an entity has a controlling financial interest in a variable interest entity, the assets, liabilities and results of activities of the variable interest entity should be included in the consolidated financial statements of the entity.
+FIN 46 requires that if an entity has a controlling financial interest in a variable interest entity, the assets, liabilities and results of activities of the variable interest entity ("VIE") should be included in the consolidated financial statements of the entity.
 For arrangements entered into after January 31, 2003, FIN 46 is effective immediately.
-For arrangements entered into prior to February 1, 2003, FIN 46 is effective at the end of the period ending after December 15, 2003.
-We have no contractual relationships or other business relationships with any variable interest entities that were entered into after January 31, 2003.
-We are currently evaluating whether we have entered into any contractual relationships or other business arrangements prior to January 31, 2003 that will be subject to FIN 46 upon its adoption at the end of the second quarter of our fiscal year which ends on December 28, 2003.
+For arrangements entered into prior to February 1, 2003, FIN 46 was scheduled to be effective at the end of the period ending after December 15, 2003.
+In December 2003, FIN 46 was revised ("Interpretation 46R") to require application in financial statements of public entities that have interests in special-purpose entities for periods ending after December 15, 2003.
+For all other types of variable interest entities, application is required for periods ending after March 15, 2004.
+We do not believe the adoption of the remaining provisions of FIN 46 will have a material impact on our results of operations or financial condition.